psy0rz/zfs_autobackup/README.md

 In normal operation datasets are transferred unaltered:

 * Source datasets that are encrypted will be send over as such and stay encrypted at the target side.
 (In ZFS this is called raw-mode) You dont need keys at the target side if you dont want to access the data.
 * Source datasets that are plain will stay that way on the target.
-Even if the specified target-path IS encrypted.
+(Even if the specified target-path IS encrypted.)

+Basically you dont have to do anything or worry about anything.

 ### Decrypting/encrypting

-If you want to alter the encryption-state of a dataset you have several options:
+Things get different if you want to change the encryption-state of a dataset during transfer:

 * If you want to decrypt encrypted datasets before sending them, you should use the `--decrypt` option.
 Datasets will then be stored plain at the target.
 * If you want to encrypt plain datasets when they are received, you should use the `--encrypt` option.
 Datasets will then be stored encrypted at the target.
 (Datasets that are already encrypted will still be sent over unaltered!)
-You are responsible for creating the target-path with encryption enabled.
 * If you also want re-encrypt encrypted datasets with the target-side encryption you can use both options.

+Note 1: The --encrypt option will rely on inheriting encryption parameters from the parent datasets on the parent side.
+You are responsible for setting those up and loading the keys.
+So --encrypt is no guarantee for encryption, if its not setup, it cant be encrypted.

+Note 2: Decide what you want at an early stage: If you change the --encrypt or --decrypt parameter at a later time you might get weird and wonderfull errors. (nothing dangerous)

+I'll add some tips when the issues start to get in on github. :)

 ## Tips